 Repetition is a design tool that can be used for style or to communicate a certain message.
-For instance, PBS and the Olympics use repetition in their logos to represent plurality, diversity, and unity.
+For instance, PBS and the Olympics use repetition in their logos to represent plurality, diversity and unity.
 Here, we see Zefer using repetition in a way to echo a three-dimensional effect or a motion blur, alluding to motion or technology.
-Test out repetition with shapes, text, or color.
+Test out repetition with shapes, text or colour.

 8. Use unique icons or imagery.

 Icons are a versatile design tool.
 You can scale them, crop them, colour them, make them into a pattern, mix two to make a whole new design, the list goes on on.
 There are countless icon options out there these days, so choose one that feels unique to you.
 Avoid symbols used by other similar brands or your competition.

 9. Keep it classic with a black & white logo.